On different Versions of the Exact Subgraph Hierarchy for the Stable Set Problem: Introduction

 One of the most fundamental problems in combinatorial optimization is the stable set problem.
 Given a graph $G = (V,E)$, a subset of vertices $S \subseteq V$ is called stable set if no two vertices of $S$ are adjacent.
 A stable set is called maximum stable set if there is no stable set with larger cardinality.
 The cardinality of a maximum stable set is called stability number of $G$ and denoted by $\alpha(G)$.
 The stable set problem asks for a stable set of size $\alpha(G)$.
 It is an NP-hard and well-studied problem, see for example the survey of Bomze, Budinich, Pardalos and Pelillo~\cite{SurveyCliqueProblem}.

-In order to solve NP-complete combinatorial optimization problems branch-and-bound or branch-and-cut algorithms are widely used.
-The bounds needed therein can be obtained for example by considering convex relaxations of the original problem, where the feasible region is extended from several integral points to the convex hull of those points or even larger sets that can be accessed and described easily.

-One type of relaxations are those based on semidefinite programming (SDP).
-In a semidefinite program (SDP) one wants to optimize a linear function in the entries of a matrix variable such that linear equalities and inequalities are satisfied and the matrix is positive semidefinite, see Helmberg~\cite{HelmbergSdpBible} for an introduction.
+Typically NP-complete combinatorial optimization problems are solved using branch-and-bound or branch-and-cut algorithms.
+One type of relaxations used in order to obtain bounds are those based on semidefinite programming (SDP), see Helmberg~\cite{HelmbergSdpBible} for an introduction.
 SDPs can be solved to arbitrary precision in polynomial time and numerous SDP solvers are available.